ICP-HUBS-DevRels-Syndicate/governance/.github/ISSUE_TEMPLATE/session-request.md

 ---
-name: Session Support Request
+name: Session Request
-about: DevRel support session, should be contained within one or multiple 1h work session(s).
+about: Any DevRel quick support, should be contained within one or multiple 1h work session(s).
 title: "[Session]"
 labels: vertical:sessions
 assignees: "tiagoicp"